culshoefer/codeCurriculum-gitbook/chapter2.md

   ```
   0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89
   ```
   Calculate `fib(20)`.
-What is the largest Fibonacci number you can calculate with this funcion that stops running within 30 seconds?
+What is the largest Fibonacci number you can calculate with this function that stops running within 30 seconds?
 (HINT: It is probably quite close to fib(20)).

 2. Write a recursive function of `triangle()` that writes out the triangle.